Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Spherical Signal Representations

 \subsection{Invariant and Stable Representations}

 In representational learning, invariances with respect to isometries and stability with respect to diffeomorphisms play crucial roles.
 As an illustrative example consider the classification of hand-written digits in planar (spherical) images.
 Translation (rotation) is a common isometry to which we often seek to encode various degrees of invariance as an inductive bias in machine learning models.
 In some cases small translations (rotations) may be responsible for intra-class variations (e.g.\ if the digit is always located close to the center of the image), whereas in others global translations (rotations) may not alter class instances (e.g.\ if the digit may be located anywhere in the image).
 Invariance to isometries up to some scale is therefore an important property of effective representation spaces.
 Intra-class variations may also be due to small diffeomorphisms (e.g. deformations in the way a given digit is written), while inter-class variations may be due to larger diffeomorphisms (e.g.\ deformations mapping one digit to another).
-Consequently, an effective representation space is one that is stable to diffeomorphisms, such that the signal representation does not change a lot for small diffeomorphisms and changes by an increasing amount as the size of the diffeomorphism increases.

-It is well-known that scattering networks constructed from cascades of appropriate wavelet representations, combined with non-linear activation functions, satisfy these invariance and stability properties, thus providing an effective representation space \citep[e.g.][]{mallat2012group,perlmutter2020geometric}.
-We will go on to construct scattering networks on the sphere using spherical scale-discretized wavelets and show that they satisfy equivalent isometric invariance and diffeomorphic stability properties.
+Consequently, an effective representation space is one that is stable to diffeomorphisms, i.e.\ is insensitive to small diffeomorphisms and changes by an increasing amount as the size of the diffeomorphism increases.
+It is well-known that scattering networks constructed from cascades of appropriate wavelet representations, combined with non-linear activation functions, satisfy these invariance and stability properties, thus providing an effective representation space \citep[e.g.][]{mallat2012group,mallat2016understanding}.